Rucol/ASP.NET/README.md

 ## 📞 Contact

-For any inquiries or support, please contact [Your Name] at [your.email@example.com].
+For any inquiries or support, please contact Piotr at rucki12@interia.pl
 ---

 *Note: Ensure to replace placeholders like `[Specify the database used, e.g., SQL Server, MySQL]` and `[Your Name]` with actual information relevant to your project.*